sonata-project/SonataDoctrineMongoDBAdminBundle/docs/reference/form_field_definition.rst

 When using Many-to-One or One-to-One relations with Sonata Type fields, a short object description is used to represent the target object.
-If no object is selected, a 'No selection' placeholder will be used.
+If no object is selected, a "No selection" placeholder will be used.
 If you want to customize this placeholder, you can use the corresponding option in the form field definition::

     namespace Sonata\NewsBundle\Admin;